 SpendNote fills in date, time, and receipt number automatically.
 You just enter the amount, pick the employee, and add a note.
 Done in under 30 seconds.

-Step 1: Open SpendNote on your phone or computer when giving the advance.
+Step 1: Open SpendNote in your browser (phone or computer) when giving the advance.

 Step 2: Tap "OUT" (cash leaving your business).
 Enter the amount and select or add the employee as a contact.